-During our first public policy brainstorming event at the EU parliament workshop in April 2015, we were very keen to set time on the agenda to discuss the impact of learning analytics on everyone from children to academics to adults to workforces…but machines were never mentioned…they simply fell off our radar.
+During public policy brainstorming events at the EU parliament and RD workprograms experts groups I was very keen to set time on the agenda to discuss the impact of AI on everyone from children to academics to adults to workforces…but the need for a new man-machine collaboration framework was never mentioned…it simply fell off our radar.

 Today, we have evidence that a new wave of robotic automation is reaching the workplace.
-And this is taking place above all through the combined forces of analytics and (machine) learning, leaving us to seriously consider if we forgot to account for something in our list of expected learning analytics outcomes.
+And this is taking place above all through the combined forces of smart data and (machine) learning, leaving us to seriously consider how we can keep humans in the loop of factory floors decision tacking and planning.

 New computers now exist that are capable of completing working tasks whilst learning symbiotically from humans, achieving their goalsat a fraction of the time and computing costs required from older robots.
-Baxter, the latest build of the iRobot home cleaner from inventor Rodney Brook, and Yumi, the latest product released by ABB, are both commoditized robotic workers you can “employ” for less than half of the cost of a junior FTE.
+An early wave low cost robotic worker named Baxter, the latest build of the iRobot home cleaner from inventor Rodney Brook, and Yumi, the collaborative robot product released by ABB, are both commoditized robotic workers you can “employ” for less than half of the cost of a junior FTE.
 Also, they can work 24/7, don’t need vacation time and, a point worth mentioning to some, don’t fall under any trade union protection laws (yet).